I am often asked if Cast Member Church is more of a "church" or more of a "mission."

 1. Never own a building.

-2. Multiply followers of Jesus from those who don't know Him (conversion, not transfer).
+2. Form a community/family of those who don't know Jesus.

-3. Foster a "discipling culture" where every disciple becomes a disciplemaker.
+3. Foster a "discipling culture" where every disciple becomes a disciplemaker (over and over).

 Allow me the remainder of this blog to talk about why we will never have a building.